 14. Red-edged dracaena, (Dracaena marginata)

 16. Gerbera or Transvaal Daisy (Gerbera jamesonii)

-For more Houseplant information and a list of effective air-scrubbing plants, drop by one of Grange Co-op’s garden centers.
+For more Houseplant information and a list of effective air-scrubbing or filtering plants, drop by one of Grange Co-op’s garden centers.
 Fresh supplies of Houseplants arrive mid-November and early December.

 Information taken from the NASA report Interior Landscape Plants for Indoor Air Pollution Abatement, September 1989, by Dr. B.C.
 Wolverton, Anne Johnson, and Keith Bounds, National Aeronautics and Space Administration, John C. Stennis Space Center, Stennis Space Center, MS 39529-6000.)